geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Around the ring awhile in doubt he rode,

-" To view where best the prize might be bestow'd ;
+" To view where best the prize might be bestow'd;

 " While hop'd Lymnoria to receive once more

-" That envied honour oft bestow'd before ;
+" That envied honour oft bestow'd before;

 " But no ! the monarch, with a careless eye,

-" Just glanc'd upon the maid, and pass'd her by ;
+" Just glanc'd upon the maid, and pass'd her by;

 " Meanwhile his martial mien, and known desert,